Thresholding

 in the closed range [0.0, 1.0].
 We see in the

-determine a “good” value for t
+to determine a “good” value for t

-is to look at the grayscale
+is to look at the

-correspond to the staining in the image or the background.
+ranges correspond to the staining in the image or the background.

 The histogram can be produced as in the Creating Histograms episode.